modomoto/logstash-logger/README.md

 [![Build Status](https://travis-ci.org/dwbutler/logstash-logger.png?branch=master)](https://travis-ci.org/dwbutler/logstash-logger) [![Code Climate](https://codeclimate.com/github/dwbutler/logstash-logger.png)](https://codeclimate.com/github/dwbutler/logstash-logger)

 This gem implements a subclass of Ruby's Logger class that logs directly to [logstash](http://logstash.net).
-It writes to a logstash listener over a UDP (default) or TCP connection, in logstash JSON format.
+It writes to a logstash listener over a UDP (default), TCP connection or file log, in logstash JSON format.
 This is an improvement over writing to a file or syslog since logstash can receive the structured data directly.

 ## Features

-* Writes directly to logstash over a UDP or TCP connection.
+* Writes directly to logstash over a UDP or TCP connection or from a file log.
 * Always writes in logstash JSON format.
 * Logger can take a string message, a hash, a LogStash::Event, or a logstash-formatted json string as input.
 * Events are automatically populated with message, timestamp, host, and severity.